Fortinet Firewall Live!

 3. Andromeda Botnet (2017): Known for distributing a variety of malware, including ransomware and banking trojans, Andromeda also targeted users in India.

-Is Your Computer Part of a Botnet?
+How to Know If Your Computer Is Part of a Botnet?

 As we know, the owners of zombie computers in a botnet are unaware of it.
 But how can you find out if your system is compromised and is being used for malicious activities?
-Here are some signs that your computer may be part of a botnet:
+Here are some signs that show your computer may be part of a botnet:

 ● Your system becomes sluggish or unresponsive without a clear reason.